IGITUGraz/L2L/doc/intro.rst

 2. :meth:`~ltl.optimizees.optimizee.Optimizee.bounding_func` : Called to return a clipped version of individual_ (returns an Individual-Dict_)
 3. :meth:`~ltl.optimizees.optimizee.Optimizee.simulate` : Runs the actual simulation and returns a fitness vector

-In order to maintain a consistent framework for communication between the optimizer, optimizee, and :ref:`PyPet <Pypet-Section>` it is required to enforce certain requirements on the behaviour of the above functions.
-The details of these requirements for the
-`Optimizee` functions are given below
+In order to maintain a consistent framework for communication between the optimizer and optimizee it is required to enforce certain requirements on the behaviour of the above functions.
+The details of these requirements for the `Optimizee` functions are given below

 .. _optimizee-constructor: